kparc/kcc/README.md

 ### three triangles

 It is time to write our first k program, and this time around there will be a lot less hand-holding.
-We will solve the classic Project Euler [problem 18](https://projecteuler.net/problem=18), also known as [problem 67](https://projecteuler.net/problem=67):
+We will solve the classic Project Euler [p18](https://projecteuler.net/problem=18), also known as [p67](https://projecteuler.net/problem=67):

 ```q
 By starting at the top of the triangle below and moving to adjacent numbers on the row below, the maximum total from top to bottom is 23: